Okan Aydın

-Okan Aydın ([oˈkan ajˈdɯn], born 8 May 1994) is a professional footballer who plays as a forward for Hungarian club Debrecen.
+Okan Aydın ([oˈkan ajˈdɯn], born 8 May 1994) is a professional footballer who plays as a forward for Austrian club DSV Leoben.
 Born in Germany, he is a former youth international for Turkey.

 Club career

 Aydın went through Bayer 04 Leverkusen's youth ranks and eventually made his Bundesliga debut in October 2012 in a 2–2 draw with Mainz 05, as a substitute for Simon Rolfes.
 On 6 September 2013, he joined Eskişehirspor on a three-year contract.
 After not being able to establish himself at the Turkish club and earning only a single cap during the 2013–14 season, he moved back to Germany and joined 3.
 Liga side Rot-Weiß Erfurt.
 There he signed a one-year contract including a two-year extension clause.

 In September 2020, Okan moved to China League One side Jiangxi Liansheng F.C. from Austria Klagenfurt.

 On 14 January 2022, Okan signed a 1.5-year contract with TSV Hartberg in the Austrian Football Bundesliga.

 On 14 February 2023, Okan joined Debrecen in Hungary.

+On 4 February 2024, he returned to Austria and signed with Schwarz-Weiß Bregenz.